 No business can be conducted at the Annual Meeting unless a majority of the outstanding shares of common stock entitled to vote is present in person or represented by proxy at the meeting.
 Each share of our common stock is entitled to one vote with respect to each matter on which it is entitled to vote.
 A plurality of the shares entitled to vote and present in person or by proxy at the meeting must be voted "FOR" a director nominee.
-A majority of shares entitled to vote and present in person or by proxy at the meeting must be voted "FOR" the ratification of Ernst & Young LLP as our independent registered public accounting firm for the 2012 fiscal year, "FOR" the nonbinding approval of executive compensation, and "FOR" the approval of the Stereotaxis, Inc. 2012 Stock Incentive Plan.
+A majority of shares entitled to vote and present in person or by proxy at the meeting must be voted "FOR" the ratification of Ernst & Young LLP as our independent registered public accounting firm for the 2013 fiscal year, "FOR" the non-binding approval of executive compensation, and "FOR" the amendment to our 2012 Stock Incentive Plan.
+A majority of shares of common stock outstanding as of the Record Date must be voted "FOR" the amendment of our certificate of incorporation.

-What do I do if my shares of common stock are held in "street name" at a bank or brokerage firm?
+Q. What do I do if my shares of common stock are held in "street name" at a bank or brokerage firm?

-If your shares are held in an account at a brokerage firm, bank, broker-dealer, trust or other similar organization, like the vast majority of our shareholders, you are considered the beneficial owner of shares held in street name, and the proxy statement and proxy card were forwarded to you by that organization.
+If your shares are held in an account at a brokerage firm, bank, broker-dealer, trust or other similar organization, like the vast majority of our shareholders, you are considered the beneficial owner of shares held in street name, and the Notice was forwarded to you by that organization.
 As the beneficial owner, you have the right to direct your broker, bank, trustee or nominee how to vote your shares and you are also invited to attend the Annual Meeting.

-What happens if I return my signed proxy card but forget to indicate how I want my shares of common stock voted?
+Q. What happens if I request a paper copy of proxy material and return my signed proxy card but forget to indicate how I want my shares of common stock voted?

-If you sign, date and return your proxy and do not mark how you want to vote, your proxy will be counted as a vote "FOR" all of the nominees for directors, "FOR" the ratification of our independent registered public accounting firm, "FOR" the approval of executive compensation, and "FOR" the approval of the Stereotaxis, Inc. 2012 Stock Incentive Plan, and in the discretion of the proxy holders for such other business as may properly come before the meeting.
+If you sign, date and return your proxy and do not mark how you want to vote, your proxy will be counted as a vote "FOR" all of the nominees for directors, "FOR" the ratification of our independent registered public accounting firm, "FOR" the approval of executive compensation, "FOR" the amendment to our 2012 Stock Incentive Plan; and "FOR" the amendment to our certificate of incorporation, and in the discretion of the proxy holders for such other business as may properly come before the meeting.

-What happens if I do not instruct my broker how to vote or if I indicate I wish to "abstain" on the proxy?
+Q. What happens if I do not instruct my broker how to vote or if I indicate I wish to "abstain" on the proxy?

 If you hold shares in street name through a broker or other nominee and do not vote your shares or provide voting instructions, your broker may vote for you on "routine" proposals but not on "non-routine" proposals.
-The ratification of the Company's auditor is considered routine, but the election of directors, approval of executive compensation and approval of our 2012 Stock Incentive Plan are non-routine.
+The ratification of the Company's auditor is considered routine, but all of our other proposals are non-routine.
 Therefore, if you do not vote on the non-routine proposals or provide voting instructions, your broker will not be allowed to vote your shares.
 This will result in a broker non-vote.
 Broker non-votes are not counted as shares present and entitled to vote so they will not affect the outcome of the vote.